dkelosky/angular-material-firebase/BUGS.md

 # Bugs

-- Have all child in container and then delete child from db - does not remove entry
+0. Have all child in container and then delete child from db - does not remove entry
-- Can't scroll when > kids added in mobile view
+0. Cannot use Facebook or twitter auth
+0. Cannot use domain checkin.kelosky.com

+## Low Priority

 - Scroll in desktop view strikes through children list
-- dialog with keyboard on a phone goes away if you click off the dialog
-- progress bar at login